Flexi spaces: How to start sharing your Lab space

 We make use of human-centered service design tools for collaborative learning.
 The session starts with a short introduction of the concept, where we also share our learnings and recent research done on the topic.
 Proceeding to the workshop session, we engage the participants to imagine the user’s journey through a flexible, independently used space, providing them with in-depth understanding on how the model works.

 The other half of the workshop will concentrate on revising how well the concept would work in participants’ own spaces and Lab functions, encouraging them to create critical reflections of the topic, and formulating new information on the possible barriers and drivers for scaling the model in international context.

 Maija Bergström (M.Soc.Sc.) works as Community Manager at Forum Virium Helsinki.
 Maija has developed new ways for more efficient and strategic use of underused and empty spaces.
 Her facilitation skills help filtering the stakeholder feedback as insights to the future services.

-Mette Hiltunen (M.Sc.Eng.) works as a Living Lab Planner at Forum Virium Helsinki and is responsible of Kalasatama Urban Lab space.
-With a background in design, product development and sustainability, she is focused on user-centered design processes to engage citizens in co-creating better and more sustainable everyday services.
+Mette Hiltunen (M.Sc.Eng.) works as a Project Planner at Forum Virium Helsinki and is responsible for coordinating the Smart Kalasatama Urban Lab space.
+With a background in design, product development and sustainability, she is focused on user-centered design processes to engage citizens and experts in co-creating better and more sustainable everyday solutions.